James-PriestleyDev/Ancient-Egypt/README.md

 Debugged another issue when creating responsiveness with my website.
 I had issues with white- space inbetween the header and the main content due to a margin I had placed in to fix a previous issue.
 Reducing the size of the margin-top removed this issue.

+Debugged an issue with my images not showing on README.md.
+Turns out I used {} instead of () for linking the image to the .md - Issue has been resolved using correct ()

 Validator Testing